Ashfield, New South Wales: Churches

 The first church in Ashfield was St. John the Baptist's Anglican Church in Alt Street.
 It was part of Elizabeth Underwood's 1838 subdivision that gave rise to the village of Ashfield and was reserved by her for the purpose of 'the erection of an Episcopalian Church'.
 Prior to then, Anglican church services had been held in her house.
 Work on St Johns began in 1840 and after the project was taken over by colonial architect Edmund Blacket, it was consecrated in 1845.
 It is the oldest surviving building in Ashfield.

 In 1842, neighbouring landowner Robert Campbell made an acre of land between Liverpool Road and Norton Street available for a Methodist chapel and schoolhouse.
-In 1864 a larger building was erected on the site which still exists as the Ashfield Uniting Church.
+In 1864, a larger building was erected on the site which still exists as the Ashfield Uniting Church.
 It is also home of the Exodus Foundation providing 400 meals a day to the needy.

 The Presbyterians did not build a local church until 1876, choosing a site on the corner of Liverpool Road and Knox Street.
 Prior to this they attended St David's in Haberfield.
-Although they later built a larger church on the same Knox Street site, the original church is located at the South Western corner of the property, having been moved twice from its original location.
+Although they later built a larger church on the same Knox Street site, the original church is located at the southwestern corner of the property, having been moved twice from its original location.

 Catholic services began in the area in 1880 with the establishment of Bethlehem College.
 Services quickly outgrew the school's small chapel and in 1894, the Vincentian Fathers started building a church in Bland Street, opposite Bethlehem.
 Designed by Catholic Architects Sheerin and Hennessy in a grand Romanesque style, St Vincents was completed in 1907.

 The Baptists held their first service in the School of Arts building on the corner of Liverpool Road and Holden Street.
 After building a small church further down Holden Street in 1886, they returned to the School of Arts in 1903 which then became known as the Baptist Tabernacle.
 In 1937, they sold the building, which was knocked down and replaced with a cinema, and moved to their current site on the corner of Holden and Norton Streets.
 It is Gothic in style with a landmark tower, an impressive street facade and a sympathetically designed adjoining hall.

 The Seventh-day Adventists have had a church in Ashfield for over 100 years.
 The church was first established from a series of camp meetings held in the area in the late 1890s.
 The current church is located on Charlotte Street.